solid-contrib/information/decision-making-processes.md

 This step is to make sure that everyone has a chance to voice their thoughts on all the options and their opinions of each so that they feel that all the options are given a chance.

-The original pull request or issue needs to be open for one week unless it's a typo correction.
+If the suggestion is a change to the Solid specification ou will then need to get a W3C account and join the W3C Solid Community Group to raise a conversation about your suggestion as an item on the weekly call agenda.
+By adding the item to the agenda all members of the W3C Solid Community Group will be automatically notified and therefore are able to comment on the pull request or issue directly.
+If the suggestion is a change to the Solid specification then you will need to state why this change is necessary.
+For example, is it to remove ambiguity or to provide a more beautiful solution to something that is already solved.

-## Step 3.
+Step 3.
 Coming to a Conclusion through Compromise
 The Solid Team will make a decision about if to include the suggestion.
+The original pull request or issue needs to be open for one week unless it's a typo correction.

+## Elaborate Decision Making Process
-If five members of the Solid Panel raise concern about the decision of the Solid Team this triggers the voting process.
+If three members of the Solid Panel raise a concern about the decision of the Solid Team this triggers the voting process.

 The voting process occurs in the following way.
 The Solid Team collects the options, pros, and cons, and then make sure that everyone on the Solid Panel receives a complete copy of all the information via the github pull request and issue.